wavesplatform/docs.wavesplatform/docs/en/blockchain/token/readme.md

 * Burning

    Decreases the amount of token on the account and thereby the total amount of the token on the blockchain.
 Any token owner can burn it, not only the issuer.
-Burning [WAVES](/en/blockchain/token/waves) is not possible.
+It is impossible to burning [WAVES](/en/blockchain/token/waves).

    Can be done via a [Burn transaction](/en/blockchain/transaction-type/burn-transaction).